ananditaraj/Planora---AI-Powered-Group-Trip-Planner/README.md

 Planning trips with a group is historically chaotic—bogged down by endless chat threads, fragmented budget spreadsheets, and conflicting destination itineraries.

-**Planora** structuralizes group travel coordination into a unified, AI-driven collaborative ecosystem.
-It empowers groups to co-create trip scopes, align budgets, vote on tracks dynamically, and deploy hyper-personalized schedules instantly without conversational fatigue.
+**Planora** structuralises group travel coordination into a unified, AI-driven collaborative ecosystem.
+It empowers groups to co-create trip scopes, align budgets, vote on tracks dynamically, and deploy hyper-personalised schedules instantly without conversational fatigue.

 ---